 #6.
 If COVID surges again, real estate agents are ready

-Like other industries, real estate has had to adapt in order to keep business going.
+Like other industries, real estate has had to adapt to keep business going.
 This resulted in agents relying heavily on 3D tours, virtual tours, digital closings and video conference calls.
-Fortunately, these measures means they’ll have absolutely no problems continuing to do business should there be more waves of COVID in the future.
+Fortunately, these measures mean they’ll have no problems continuing to do business should there be more waves of COVID in the future.
+You can check the overview of Fayetteville Arkansas real estate.

 #7. $15,000 tax credit helps first-time homebuyers